Going into a Kauri forest?

 - Stay on wooden or gravel tracks, or gravel roads, where you are not touching the forest floor.

-Going off track or walking on the forest floor?
+Hunting or trapping off-track, or walking on the forest floor?

 If you can’t stay on wooden or gravel tracks, or gravel roads in a Kauri forest, there is a risk you could spread the PA pathogen.
 You must: